r3dsouza/ansible/README.md

 # ansible

-This is a repo with sample ansible playbooks.
+This is a repo with sample ansible playbooks!